16ft x 16ft (5 m x 5 m) A-frame cabin with sleeping loft, partly covered porch, wooden cooler box for food storage.

 Flat gentle slopes near cabin, sitka spruce/western hemlock rain forest, moderate to very steep slopes in background.

-Partially surfaced trail to Garnet Ledge from cabin (private land owned by Boy Scouts of America begins at end of boardwalk trail leading to ledge) Hooligan (eulachon) in Stikine River (April) Bald eagles, sea lions, harbor seals, and various gulls concentrate on tideflats during hooligan run in April.
+Partially surfaced trail to Garnet Ledge from cabin (private land owned by First Presbyterian Church of Wrangell begins at end of boardwalk trail leading to ledge).
+Hooligan (eulachon) in the Stikine River (April).
+Bald eagles, sea lions, harbor seals, and various gulls concentrate on tideflats during hooligan run in April.
 Also brown and black bear, moose in area Special attraction of site is garnet outcropping nearby.
-Rock ledge is on private land owned by Boy Scouts of America; permit is required.
-For information on obtaining a permit to collect garnets, write: Boy Scouts of America, 9220 Lee Smith Drive Juneau, AK 99801 or call 907-789-8440 NOTE: Other users visit site, particularly during summer months near high tide.
+Rock ledge is on private land owned by First Presbyterian Church of Wrangell; permit is required.
+For information on obtaining a permit to collect garnets, contact the Presbyterian Church by phone 907-874-3534.
+Other users visit site, particularly during summer months near high tide.

 Season Of Use